How To Spell Goodbye In Italian

 Language is a living entity, constantly evolving to reflect cultural shifts and societal changes.
 In modern Italian, while traditional farewells remain prevalent, some trends and developments are worth noting:

 Globalization and Anglicisms: With increased globalization, English phrases have subtly infiltrated the Italian language.
 While saying a simple "bye" is not traditionally Italian, it's becoming more common, especially among younger generations and in international settings.
-However, relying solely on English farewells can make you sound less authentic, so it’s best to stick to Italian phrases whenever possible.
+Even so, relying solely on English farewells can make you sound less authentic, so it’s best to stick to Italian phrases whenever possible.

 Tips and Expert Advice on Italian Farewells